FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 To begin, let’s create a database and collection using Studio 3T.
 If you already have some databases available in the FerretDB instance, this will be displayed in the list of available databases on the Studio 3T screen.

-If not, right-click on the added connection and select “Add Database”, naming it “testing”.
+If not, right-click on the added connection and select "Add Database", naming it "testing".
-Once that’s created, we repeat the process by right-clicking on the new database and then “Add Collection”.
+Once that’s created, we repeat the process by right-clicking on the new database and then "Add Collection".

 Let’s insert some documents into the collection we created: